Alexander-Barth/ROMS.jl/docs/src/index.md

 I advice you to use version 1.8.6 of motuclient because of [this issue](https://github.com/clstoulouse/motu-client-python/issues/27).
 Normally you will see the warning `WARNING: The script motuclient is installed in '.../.local/bin' which is not on PATH.
 Consider adding this directory to PATH`.
-You need to add the following line to the file `.bashrc` (at the end of this file on a separate line):
+You need to add the following line to the file `.bashrc` located in your home directory (at the end of this file on a separate line):

 ```
 export PATH="$HOME/.local/bin:$PATH"